 A. Classification on the Basis of Data Collection: Surveys can be classified by their method of data collection.
 Generally, there are two main types of data collection methods: self-administered and investigator administered (see Figure 2).
 The most common self-administered method of data collection is the mail survey and more recently the web survey where the respondent expected to respond to the questionnaire without the presence of the investigator.
-The investigator such as the telephone interview, face-to-face interview and group administered questionnaire.
+The investigator administered method of data collection requires the presence of the investigator such as the telephone interview, face-to-face interview and group administered questionnaire.
 Besides the above, extracting data from samples of medical and other records are also frequently done.
 In newer methods of data collection, information is entered directly into computers using devices attached to TV sets that automatically record the channels being watched.